jan-vandenberg/cruddiy/README.md

 And that's it!

-Click Generate pages and Cruddiy will generate a complete app for you in a separate folder, with config file, startpage and errorfile.
+Click Generate pages and Cruddiy will generate a complete PHP app for you in a separate folder, with config file, startpage and errorfile.
 And you can directly navigate to your app.

 [![N|Cruddiy](https://j11g.com/cruddiy/20200409-cruddiy-app.png)](https://cruddiy.com)

 This is the startpage.
 For every selected table, Cruddiy has created 5 pages (Index, Create, Read, Update and Delete pages).
 These pages are fully functional: the Index page has pagination and can be sorted by clicking on the columnname.
-You can also search globally search that specific table.
+You can also search globally in that specific table to quickly find records.

 [![N|Cruddiy](https://j11g.com/cruddiy/20200409-cruddiy-app-index.png)](https://cruddiy.com)